sagesachi/Software-project/Project documentation/2. Research and planning/Readme.txt

+Select and justify an appropriate development approach Apply project management to plan and conduct the development and implementation of a project and software engineering solution
+Demonstrate the use of modelling tools

 Research and use the Waterfall software development approach including ...
 - logical progression of steps throughout the life cycle, stages of 'falling water', advantages and disadvantages, scale and types of developments